AlexanderGomes/daycare-activity-trip/readme.md

 6. npm run socket

-## API KEYS

-you need to get your api key for google maps places api and mongodb key so everything is functional

 ## What could I have done better ?

 1. lack of organization with socket.io, because I didn't have enough time I ended up just wanting to get things done instead of following best practices.

 2. document your code and thoughts during development not at the end of it, writing clean code helps but is still good to document your code.

-3. being used to building smaller applications from tutorials gave me the false impression of how long it actually takes to build something 100% on your own, be realistic with yourself.
+3. being used to building smaller applications gave me the false impression of how long it actually takes to build something, be realistic with yourself.